-In 2011, rearrest occurred within one year for 42.3 percent of juveniles released from a correctional center.
-This rate is down from the previous year -- and at the lowest rate since 2007.
-Reconviction occurred for 35.5 percent and reincarceration for 18.1 percent of juveniles who were rearrested in 2010.
-These rates are up slightly from the average over the past three years.
+In 2014, rearrest occurred within one year for 49.1 percent of juveniles released from a correctional center, down from the previous year.
+In 2013, reconviction occurred for 44.0 percent of the juveniles who were rearrested in 2012; their reincarceration rate rose to 23.0 percent over the previous year.

 What Influences Recidivism?